+Hi All 😊!
 For those of you new to us, the North Alabama Birdwatchers Society (NABS) is an informal group that focuses on birding in northern Alabama.
 We have been around since 1976 and are the only birding group in our area to offer a set of regularly scheduled trips each year.
-We visit a variety of areas across this part of the state, most of which are included on the North Alabama Birding Trail (NABT; www.northalabamabirdingtrail.com).
-Each summer, NABS trip leaders get together and come up with a schedule like you see here.
-NABS is open to everyone, including beginners, and especially young folks with an interest in birds; there are no membership dues.
-If you show up for an outing, you can consider yourself a member.
+We visit a variety of areas across this part of the state, most of which are included on the North Alabama Birding Trail (NABT, https://alabamabirdingtrails.com/).
+We also have a Facebook group page, North Alabama Birdwatchers Society (NABS), where folks can join NABS, post pics, discuss birds and related subjects, etc. NABS is open to everyone, including beginners, and especially young folks with an interest in birds; there are no membership dues.

-Our ultimate goal for any NABS outing is to give everyone an opportunity to observe (and hopefully hear) every bird species we encounter.
-That seldom happens, but we usually get pretty close.
+Guidelines: Our ultimate goal for any NABS outing is to give everyone an opportunity to observe (and hopefully hear) every bird species we encounter.
+That seldom happens, but we often get pretty close.
+Cameras are welcome too, although the emphasis is on birding.
 Our rules of etiquette are few but the ones we do have are important:

 1. Be reasonably restrained, as to making noise (no dogs or unruly children);